MathBERT: A Pre-trained Language Model for General NLP Tasks in Mathematics Education: Evaluation of

-To evaluate MathBERT's effectiveness on $T_{kc}$, $T_{ag}$ and $T_{kt}$, we fine-tune on $D_{kc}$, $D_{ag}$ and $D_{kt}$ and compare the performance to the ones from baseline models.
-We group the baseline models into four categories: (1) Prior methods with the best performance \cite{Shen2021ClassifyingBERT,Erickson2020TheFormat,Lee2019CreatingAssess} (2) Base BERT without any further pre-training; (3) TAPT BERT models pre-trained on the task specific texts from original BERT weights; (4) MathBERT+TAPT models pre-trained on the task-specific texts from MathBERT weights in both \verb|origVocab| and \verb|mathVocab| versions.
-We use both `F1' and `Accuracy' (ACCU) to measure $T_{kc}$ prediction results because traditionally KC problems are evaluated by ACCU \cite{Karlovcec2012KnowledgeSystemb,Pardos2017ImputingContext,Patikorn2019GeneralizabilityTexts,Rose2005AutomaticAssessment}.
-However, due to the imbalance between the KC labels in $D_{kc}$, we provide an additional measure (F1) to count in the imbalances.
-We use `Area Under the Curve' (AUC) to measure $T_{ag}$ as AUC is the typical measure for auto-grading method. `AUC' and `ACCU' are used to measure $T_{kt}$ because historically they are evaluated by both metrics \cite{Lee2019CreatingAssess,Zhang2017DynamicTracing,Pandey2019ATracing,Piech2015DeepTracing}.
+We denote {\m} pre-trained with \verb|origVocab| as {\m}-orig and {\m} pre-trained with \verb|mathVocab| as {\m}-custom.
+To evaluate their effectiveness across the tasks of $T_{kc}$, $T_{ag}$ and $T_{kt}$, we fine-tune {\m} on $D_{kc}$, $D_{ag}$ and $D_{kt}$ and compare the performance to the baseline models (see in Table \ref{tab:perf}).
+We group the baseline models into four categories: (1) Prior solutions with the best known performance, \cite{Shen2021ClassifyingBERT,Erickson2020TheFormat,Lee2019CreatingAssess}, (2) BASE BERT without any further pre-training, (3) TAPT BERT models pre-trained on the task specific texts from BASE BERT weights, and (4) {\m}+TAPT models pre-trained on the task-specific texts from {\m} weights in both \verb|origVocab| and \verb|mathVocab| versions.

-We obtain the best MathBERT-orig fine-tuning result for $T_{kc}$ with lr=5e-5, bs=64, max-seq=512 and epochs (ep)=25 and lr=5e-5, bs=64, max-seq=512 and ep=5 for $T_{kc}$, and lr=5e-5, bs=128, max-seq=512 and ep=5 for $T_{kt}$.The same hyperparameters coincides with MathBERT-custom version.
-All the results are averaged over five random seeds with significance.